01618830666

 Citizen Science The UK government

-is increasingly recognizing the potential of citizen science in Japanese knotweed research and development.
+is increasingly recognising the potential of citizen science in Japanese knotweed research and development.
 Citizen science involves the participation of members of the public in scientific research, such as monitoring and reporting Japanese knotweed sightings.

 FAQs